Brendan the Navigator: Early life

 Brendan was born in AD 484 in Tralee, in County Kerry, in the province of Munster, in the south-west of Ireland.

-He was born among the Altraige, an Irish clan originally centred around Tralee Bay, to parents called Finnlug and Cara.
+He was born among the Altraige, an Irish clan originally centred on Tralee Bay, to parents called Finnlug and Cara.
 Tradition has it that he was born in the Kilfenora/Fenit area on the north side of the bay.
 He was baptised at Tubrid, near Ardfert, by Erc of Slane, and was originally to be called Mobhí but signs and portents attending his birth and baptism led to him being christened Broen-finn or 'fair-drop'.
 For five years he was both educated and given in fosterage to St. Íte of Killeedy, "The Brigid of Munster".
 When he was six he was sent to Jarlath's monastery school at Tuam to further his education.
 Brendan is considered one of the "Twelve Apostles of Ireland", one of those said to have been tutored by the great teacher, Finnian of Clonard.